JeremiahKaren/35percent.github.io/_posts/2016-10-17-draft-overview-scrutiny-aylesbury-cpo.md

 ---
 layout: post
-title: 'Aylesbury CPO Scrutiny'
+title: "Aylesbury CPO Scrutiny"
-subtitle: 'Southwark's Overview & Scrutiny meeting'
+subtitle: "Southwark's Overview & Scrutiny meeting"
 published: false
 ---
 At last night's 'call-in' meeting by the Overview and Scrutiny Committee, Cabinet member Mark Williams confirmed that the Council had spent a total of £200k on the Aylesbury CPO inquiry and that it will cost a further £50k to mount the High Court challenge.
 He explained that this would be a cheaper option than having to pay more compensation to each of the remaining leaseholders.
 He followed this up by re-iterating all the usual arguments about how he has a duty to the public purse and made a point of explaining that these funds were not coming from Council tax payers but from the Council's Housing Revenue account; i.e. the rent paid by the borough's Council tenants.